PiotrKalachyn/resolve-to-use-resolvers/src/Resolve-To-Use-Resolvers.md

 }
 ```

-Thirdly, resolved data is inherited by child routes.
+Thirdly, resolved data is inherited by child routes (provided you use `paramsInheritanceStrategy: 'always'`).
 Consider the following setup (as in `src/app/users/users-routing.module.ts`):

 ```
 {